 I strongly believe it is impossible to be nonviolent in a violent world because even when you refuse to harm anyone, if you are attacked and let yourself be harmed, the end result is harmful.
 Similarly, if someone else is attacked unjustly and you stand idly by, you are complicit in that violence and so that is not nonviolence either, nor is it nonviolence if you put yourself in harms way intentionally in protest (i.e. in front of a bulldozer that is going to destroy someone’s home, a useful form of protest but shouldn’t be considered nonviolent nonetheless).
 And it is not enough to be another martyr or victim because there have been and are billions, and what changes?
 Slavery is alive and well and according to the Walk Free Foundationi there are, in fact, 21-29 million slaves worldwide predominately in countries like India, China, Pakistan, Nigeria, Mauritania, (where 4.3% of the population is enslaved) and the Ivory Coast.
 Mass executions committed by the state of innocent women, children, and men are swept under the rug by political, corporate, and media powers.
 The victims are labeled “terrorists”, “insurgents,” or the news about their deaths is suppressed.
 One way or another they get away with it, so don’t think for a second sacrificing yourself to the state, police, or some corporate monopoly is going to result in a media firestorm and spark reforms, much less a revolution.
 You may be in the right but it likely won’t matter.
 So many times, nothing happens and the blood unjustly spilled just adds nitrogen to the soil.
 Non-violence does not mean refusing to protect yourself or others.
 Even Martin Luther King had an arsenal of weapons at his house after his house was firebombed.
 So while I like many others would love nothing more than a world with total peace and justice, it is something that must be fought for, not aimlessly, of course, but very carefully and in a very organized way.
 We must fight for peace as diligently and with as many resources as the reactionary hawks of the world fight for war.

-There are people in this world who will not be convinced to lay down their arms and join common people in our struggle for basic human rights.
+There are people in this world who will not be convinced to lay down their arms and join common people in our struggle for basic human dignity, autonomy, and environmental justice.
 If we just wait until these people die off, all of the damage they do will be on us.
+(These people also breed children who they brainwash to think the same way and the cycle continues.)
 We will be complicit, so we cannot let this occur.
-(These people also breed and feed their children lies to turn them into more grunts and foot soliders of the state and corporate powers, potentially forever perpetuating this cycle.)
-One major advantage the war hawks, bigots, and violent psychopaths who act as foot-soldiers for the state and those with real power have over us activists and common people who want peace and justice is that they are very organized and they have put more effort into war and its study than we because they are enamored by it.
-They want power and conquest, so they are far more effective in dominating our society with force and their ideas, whereas good, common people simply want autonomy, justice, and peace.
-There are no power-hungry leaders in a true autonomous collective, and a common feature of many true revolutions throughout history is that many elected leaders in them who were true revolutionaries refused their positions of power because they didn’t believe in ruling.
-But it was often to the detriment of the revolution because the lack of immediate organization and leadership was taken advantage of by the very organized, militant opposition.
-So how exactly do we win a war against the war hawks and the psychopaths when we don’t want war, domination, or power?
+One major advantage the war hawks, bigots, and violent psychopaths who act as foot-soldiers for the state and those with real power have over us is that they are very organized and they have put more effort into war and its study than we because they are enamored by it.
+They want power and conquest, so they are far more effective in dominating our society with force and manipulation, whereas decent, common people simply want autonomy, justice, and peace.
+There are no power-hungry leaders in a true autonomous collective, and a common trait of many true revolutionaries is that they refused positions of power because they didn’t believe in ruling.
+But what makes spontaneous, horizontal, leaderless revolutions great can also be their downfall as they lack organization, which is taken advantage of by the very organized, militant opposition.
+So how exactly do we win a war against the war hawks and the psychopaths when we don’t want war, domination, or conquest?
 This I believe is one of the most important largely unanswered questions facing activists today.
 We can talk all about what we need to do.
 But how do we convince others who cling to their reptilian instincts?
 Do we even try or do we simply fight them?

 This next graphic offers some insight into general riot police tactics and how to counter them: